 Sugar Loaf, NY

-DUSKLIT is presented on the historic Seligmann Homestead, Sugar Loaf, New York.
-Once home to the Surrealist Kurt Seligmann, the 55-acre property carries a history of art and magic, and bears the mark of Marcel Duchamp, Kay Sage, Dorothea Tanning, and Max Ernst.
+Dusklit is presented outdoors on the historic Seligmann Homestead.
+Once home to the Surrealist Kurt Seligmann, and frequented by Marcel Duchamp, Kay Sage, and Max Ernst, the property carries a history of art and magic.
+This year, the festival falls on Kurt Seligmann’s 119th birthday.

 The Seligmann Center is located in Sugar Loaf, New York, a historic craft village just 50 miles northwest of Manhattan.

 Best GPS Address: 23 White Oak Drive, Chester, New York, 10918.